Flag

 Sanctions

-Syria, as a UN member, must adhere to sanctions imposed by the United Nations, which are designed to maintain international peace and security.
-The UN Security Council has established 31 sanctions regimes since 1966, addressing various threats, and currently, there are 15 ongoing regimes focusing on political settlements, nuclear non-proliferation, and counter-terrorism.
+Syria, as a UN member, is obligated to adhere to sanctions imposed by the United Nations, which are designed to maintain international peace and security.
+The UN has established 31 sanctions regimes since 1966, addressing various threats through measures like economic sanctions, arms embargoes, and travel bans, while also considering the rights of those affected by these sanctions.

 Bribery & Corruption